 Running a business takes time, effort, and commitment.
 Not to mention huge amounts of financial and human resources.
 So it only makes sense to protect your investment from known and unknown risks.
 You can do this by hiring security guards for your warehouse, auditing all your transactions, and most importantly, by purchasing Fire Insurance for your physical premises.

-Thousands of businesses go under every year because of unforeseen events like fire, lightning strikes, explosions, floods, earthquakes, riots, etc- with fire causing most of the damage.
-Pharmaceutical manufacturing units, hotels and restaurants, hospitals, and textile mills are all prone to such mishaps, and the growing number of natural disasters owing to accelerated climate change has only increased their frequency.
+Thousands of businesses go under every year because of unforeseen events like fire, lightning strikes, explosions, floods, earthquakes, and riots,- with fire causing most of the damage.
+Manufacturing units, hotels, restaurants, hospitals, retail shops, and textile mills are all prone to such mishaps, and the growing number of natural disasters has only made the problem worse.

 According to 2018 data gathered by the India Risk Survey (IRS), fire outbreaks are the third biggest risk to business continuity and operations.

 These accidents are mostly attributed to inadequate fire safety measures and limited fire stations in the area.
 In 2017, The Ministry of Home Affairs told the Parliament that India only had 2,987 fire stations against the requirement of 8,559 in 2012- a shortfall of 65%.
-The ministry further added that India needs an additional 559,681 trained fire personnel, 221,411 firefighting equipment, and 9,337 fire-fighting vehicles and specialised equipment before these disasters can be successfully pre-empted.
+The ministry further added that India needs an additional hundreds of thousands of trained fire personnel, firefighting equipment, and vehicles before these disasters can be successfully pre-empted.

 Considering this, and the fact that these incidents can significantly damage a business’s finance, having Fire Insurance becomes essential.

-Fire Insurance is a legal contract between an insurance company and the insured, whose property is insured against fire and allied perils.
-If the insured’s property is damaged due to the events defined under the policy, they are compensated according to the Sum Insured in the policy.
+Fire Insurance is a legal contract between an insurance company and a business to protect commercial assets like building, stock, plant and machinery against Fire and Allied Perils.
+If the insured’s property is damaged due to any of the events defined under the policy, they are compensated to the extent of the Sum Insured.

 In other words, Fire Insurance gives you the financial support to keep your business going if and when certain unforeseen events happen.

 As a business manager, we understand you have a lot to do.
-What with doing everything from managing employee deliverables to reviewing financial data, you probably don’t have time to worry about events that may or may not happen such as fires, floods, riots, and terrorist attacks.
+What with managing employee deliverables, reviewing financial data, and making sure your business business is running as planned, you probably don’t have time to worry about events that may or may not happen such as fires, floods, riots, and terrorist attacks.
 Even if you think about these unforeseen events, you can’t entirely stop them from happening.
 Your best bet is to mitigate the damage through Fire Insurance.

 If your business is damaged by fire or other covered events, you can file a claim with your insurer.
-Your insurance company will then send a surveyor or “risk adjuster” to verify the loss of property.
+Your insurance company will then send a surveyor or “risk adjuster” to ascertain the loss to your property.
 Based on the surveyor's report you can be compensated for the damages.